holli/auto_strip_attributes/README.md

   # Won't set to null even if string is blank. "   " => ""
   auto_strip_attributes :email, :nullify => false

+  # Use with attributes that are not mapped to a column
-end
+  auto_strip_attributes :password, virtual: true end
 ```

-# Filters
+# Options
-### Default filters
+### Default options

-By default the following filters are defined (listed in the order of processing):
+By default the following options are defined (listed in the order of processing):

+- :virtual (disabled by default) - By default `auto_strip_attributes` doesn't work with non-persistent attributes (e.g., attributes that are created with `attr_accessor`).
+This is to avoid calling their custom getter/setter methods.
+Use this option to use `auto_strip_attributes` with non-persistent attributes.
 - :convert_non_breaking_spaces (disabled by default) - converts non-breaking spaces to normal spaces (Unicode U+00A0)
 - :strip (enabled by default) - removes whitespaces from the beginning and the end of string
 - :nullify (enabled by default) - replaces empty strings with nil